invpe/btcChainSaw/README.md

-# btcChainSaw
-Bitcoin super-lite node for transactions monitoring
+Bitcoin super-lite node poc for transactions monitoring In house built bitcoin node listening for `inv` and requesting `tx`es.